 3.1.
-Setup
+Laboratory Setup

-The Anritsu Measurement Setup used in this work makes it possible analysis with actual parameters standardized by 3GPP.
-By varying specific system variables, important KPIs (Key Performance Indicators) of the 5G can be verified [10].
+In our laboratory, there is a Anritsu measurement setup for 4G/5G network emulation, used in this work, making possible the analysis with actual parameters standardized by the 3GPP.
+Important KPIs (Key Performance Indicators) of the 5G can be verified by varying specific variables [10].
 The Anritsu module MT8000A builds and controls the 5G network and emulates the Fading effect over the NR, supported by a Server loaded with many fading profiles (3GPP standard).
 As a NSA architecture is been considered for this study, the 4G base stations and EPC (Evolved Packet Core) are controlled by a second MT8000A module.
 The RTD (Rapid Test Design) software is the graphic interface where the campaigns are developed and executed.
 The setup design is illustrated in Fig. 4.

 Figure 4.
-Measurement Setup
+Measurement setup

 3.2.
-Methodology
+Analysis Methodology

-In order to obtain samples, a measurement methodology consisting of a volume of data collected for statistical validation [11], then the treatment of such data is done.
+The analysis methodology is one of the most important keys to evaluate a laboratory study.
+In order to obtain samples, a measurement methodology consisting of a volume of data collected for statistical validation [11], then the treatment of such data was done.
 In this context, measurement campaigns were carried out, considering a NSA architecture.
-5G NR supports QPSK, 16-QAM, 64-QAM and 256-QAM modulations, for this study, the last two are considered due to greater throughput capabilities.
+5G NR supports QPSK, 16-QAM, 64-QAM and 256-QAM modulations, for this study, the last two were considered due to greater throughput capabilities.
 The campaign was defined in LTE band 1 (2100 MHz) with 20 MHz bandwidth and the n78 5G band (3500 MHz), considering 64/256-QAM modulation.
-The objective was to analyse the MCS variation effect in the 5G NR cell over throughput, with 100 MHz bandwidth, 30 kHz subcarrier spacing, 273 RBs (Resources Blocks) allocated and with a SISO scheme.
+The objective was to analyse the MCS variation effect in the 5G NR cell over throughput, with 100 MHz bandwidth, 30 kHz subcarrier spacing, 273 RBs (Resources Blocks) allocated, considering a SISO scheme.
 Table I summarizes the parameters analysed in this article.

+Parameter Value

+Architecture NSA

-Value Parameter Architecture NSA NR band/bandwidth band n78 (3500 MHz)/100 MHz LTE band/bandwidth band 1 (2100 MHz)/20 MHz 11 LTE MCS (64-QAM/fixed) Resource Blocks 273 Modulation 64/256-QAM SISO Transmission Mode (1x1)Fading profile Suburban (static)
+NR band/bandwidth band n78 (3500 MHz)/100 MHz

+LTE band/bandwidth band 1 (2100 MHz)/20 MHz

+LTE MCS 11 (64-QAM/fixed)

+Resource Blocks 273

+Modulation 64/256-QAM

+Transmission Mode TM-1 SISO (1x1)

+Fading profile suburban area